hxrda/Information-security-course/h3-Hello-lab.md

 <ins>**Level 2 -> 3**</ins>

--To find the password stored in the “spaces in this file name“ file inside the home directory:
+- To find the password stored in the “spaces in this file name“ file inside the home directory:
   - `ls -a`
   - `cat "spaces in this filename"`(or`cat spaces\ in\ this\ filename` to handle filenames with spaces.
 Filenames with spaces are treated as separate arguments rather than just one argument.
 This can be resolved by wrapping the entire name in quotation marks or using \ before each space (Prakash, 2024).
   - Password shown is “MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx”